melbourne-lab/evo_rescue_ndd_erosion/notes/paper_notes.md

 Is the concept even really thoroughly explained out here?
 Seems to just be "response to selection" but maybe broader I guess?
 No aspect of temporality here.
 Is that what our "adaptive capacity" entails?

+### Lande, R. 1988.
+Genetics and demography in biological conservation.
+Science.

+- Much of the contemporary theory of extinction is broad and ignores specifics of the species's ecology and population structure: here are some considerations needed
+	- A background argument: demographic vs. genetic consequences in determining minimum viable density
+##### Population genetics
+- Inbreeding depression reducing fitness (viability and fecundity) when populations shrink to a smal size
+	- Drosophila analyses show that half of inbreeding depression is due to recessive lethal and semi-lethal mutations at 5000 loci
+		- whereas in a large outbred population an individual is heterozygous for a small number of lethals
+	- remainder of inbreeding depression is due to a large number of "slightly detrimental mildly recessive" mutations (Lande and Schemske 1985?)
+- Genetic variation: drift reduces genetic variation leading to homozygosity and loss of "evolutionary adaptability" to environmental changes
+	- low effective population size: due in most part to fluctuations in population size, increased variance in family size (relative to mean), and unequal sex ratios
+		- without mutation, immigration, or selection for heterozygosity, the expected rate of heterozygosity (1/(2*N_e))
+	- although the rate of expected erosion of genetic variation is small, several generations of small population size can "severely deplete genetic variability"
+		- nonadditive gene expression, dominance and epistasis, can cause transient increases in genetic variation as can drift
+	- Franklin says N_e around 500 is good for preserving genetic variation although
+		- although for other kinds of traits or loci larger N_e may be needed (e.g. in the case of very low mutation rates)
+- We preserve genetic variation because we know that genetic variation is a (the?) limiting factor in adapting to a changing environment (cites textbooks... come on man)
+	- there is little direct evidence that heterozygosity is directly beneficial for fitness beyond avoiding inbreeding depression and allowing adaptation (i.e. heterozygote advantage at single loci is rare)
+	- Slatkin and Lande 1976 discuss optimal amount of genetic variation for populations chasing a moving target
+##### Demography
+- Allee effects
+- Demographic stochasticity: sampling variances in vital rates of individuals
+	- less influential in large populations than environmental stochasticity but in small populations demographic stochasticity is more important
+	- density dependence + age structure is really hard to do analytically
+- Edge effects: critical patch size models, including under a range of realistic circumstances such as Allee effects
+- Local extinction/colonization

+Useful overview of some genetics.
+One thing that is reinforced to me here is that our populations are already below the MVP.
+This explains in part why we are seeing drift occurring even in the N_0 = 100 populations.

+Also I never thought about uneven sex ratios contributing to adaptive capacity (also thoughts on this below) by lowering effective population size.
+I had only been thinking about this as a demographic effect.
+Is it worth mentioning N_e in this study?
+What are our factors that lower N_e?
+Surely sex ratios and fluctuating population size.
+Is there variation in family size in excess of the mean (presumably not? because of the Poisson draws?).
+Otherwise generations are non-overlapping.

+Also: another mention here of adaptive "capability" (or something) that isn't fleshed out.
+Do we need to do this?
+I'm increasingly thinking no. It should be evident so long as we reinforce that rate of adaptation is proportional to the genetic variation!